-The bill amends several sections of the Code of West Virginia regarding child labor laws, specifically focusing on the employment of 14- and 15-year-olds.
-It eliminates the requirement for these minors to obtain a work permit for employment, replacing it with a requirement for employers to obtain parental or guardian consent and an age certificate before hiring them.
-The State Commissioner of Labor is authorized to issue these age certificates, which must include specific information such as the child's name, date and place of birth, and details about their prospective employment.
-The bill also sets forth penalties for individuals who illegally issue age certificates or provide false information regarding a child's age or qualifications.
+The bill amends and reenacts several sections of the Code of West Virginia regarding child labor laws, specifically focusing on the employment of 14- and 15-year-olds.
+It eliminates the requirement for these minors to obtain a work permit, as previously mandated in section 21-6-4, and instead requires employers to obtain parental or guardian consent and an age certificate before employing them.
+The State Commissioner of Labor is authorized to issue these age certificates, which must include specific information such as the child's name, date and place of birth, and parental consent, as outlined in the amended section 21-6-5.

 Statutes affected: Introduced Version: 21-6-5, 21-6-8, 21-6-10, 21-6-3, 21-6-4, 21-6-8a